 Save important files

 Back up your files or transfer them to a new computer.
-The least consuming way to do this is to invest in an external hard drive, like the WD 3TB My Book Desktop Hard Drive ($89.99, check price on Amazon), which is also available in 4TB ($109.99, check price on Amazon), and 8TB ($159.99, check price on Amazon).
+The least time-consuming way to do this is to invest in an external hard drive, like the Western Digital My Book (on sale starting at $94.99 for 4TB, check My Book pricing on Amazon).

 After backing up your files in the cloud, you can easily transfer them to a new machine or access them anywhere you have an Internet connection, even from your smartphone.
 Cloud storage also comes in handy if your computer dies and you need to restore your files or you’re traveling and need access to data on a different device.